- Home

 Nearby landmarks

-Useful for premium apartments, old bungalows, official homes, and lake-side residences near Sankey Tank, Sadashiva Nagar, Malleswaram, and Palace Grounds
+Useful for well-finished apartments, old bungalows, official homes, and lake-side residences near Sankey Tank, Sadashiva Nagar, Malleswaram, and Palace Grounds

 set around large tree canopies, garden-side walls, rear balcony ledges, and compound corners rather than only the largest visible opening